aszepieniec/stark-anatomy/docs/stark.md

 Prover:
  - Interpolate the execution trace to obtain the trace polynomials.
  - Interpolate the boundary points to obtain the boundary interpolants, and compute the boundary zerofiers along the way.
- - Subtract the boundary interpolants from the trace polynomials, giving rise to the dense trace polynomials.
+ - Subtract the boundary interpolants from the trace polynomials, and divide out the boundary zerofier, giving rise to the boundary quotients.
- - Divide out the boundary zerofiers from the dense trace polynomials.
- - Commit to the dense trace polynomials.
+ - Commit to the boundary quotients.
  - Get $r$ random coefficients from the verifier.
  - Compress the $r$ transition constraints into one master constraint that is the weighted sum.
  - Symbolically evaluate the master constraint in the trace polynomials, thus generating the transition polynomial.